Matt Caren

 Research

 At Stanford, I research the interfaces between communication, language, sound, and creative expression.
+I spend my time between the Cognitive Tools Lab, Maneesh Agrawala's group, and Stanford CCRMA.

 I spent several summers at Apple developing multimodal LLM systems and bioinformatics algorithms.
 Some of my work lives on in Apple Intelligence and the Health app.